 Hey There!
 Oh, Isolation is being Re-Written!
 If you want to see the original story (for whatever reason), a Google Doc is available here!

 Fun Fact: Autophobia is a fear of yourself, the fear of embodying your emotions or inner self, or the fear of being alone.
-Like any phobia, it affects everyone differently and can feel impossible to talk about, especially when you aren't even sure if you understand it.
+Like many phobias, it affects everyone differently and can feel impossible to talk about, especially when you aren't even sure if you understand it.
 It is also a condition that one can have a very hard time even identifying in themself.

 The nurse just watched 'Ichael as they sat down, trying to take a bite out of a sandwich.
 'Ichael's injuries were still healing, so all of this was still hurting to a degree, but progress was being made.